Boy rescued after he says he was abandoned by group near Mexico border

-A Border Patrol agent who was off-duty at the time came across the boy along a road on a rainy day near La Grulla, just north of the Texas-Mexico border.
+A Border Patrol agent who was off-duty at the time came across the boy along a road on a rainy day in La Grulla, a small community near Rio Grande City just north of the Texas-Mexico border.

 The boy is sobbing as he explains to the agent that he was traveling with a group and he was abandoned, and said he was afraid of being robbed or kidnapped.